-Alliyah Lusuegro's (she/they/siya) first home is in metro Manila, Philippines.
-She first greeted the climate in her mother(land)'s womb, cradled in the humidity of the islands.
-At an early age, she realized her deep attachment to the environment, especially the ocean, every time she visited the Pacific waters and drove along mountainsides on family trips.
+Alliyah Lusuegro's first home is in metro Manila, Philippines.
+She greeted the climate in her motherland's womb, cradled in the humidity of the islands.
+At an early age, she formed a deep attachment to the environment, especially the ocean, every time she visited the Pacific waters and drove along mountainsides on family trips.
 The environment to her is founded on kinship and the warmth her community has always shared through passionate, passing hellos and their unquestionable love for food.

 Alliyah is a home-builder and lifelong pursuer of justice.
-She cares deeply about environmental, social, and immigrant rights, believing that everyone, especially Black and Brown folks, has the right to a happy and healthy home.
-Alliyah builds homes through words and stories, especially as a staff writer for GenerationEco Magazine and Platform Magazine.
-As the RAY Conservation Diversity Fellow at Ocean Conservancy in Washington D.C., she is extremely excited to engage with her interests of storytelling, food security, and policy research & advocacy within the Fish Conservation Program at Ocean Conservancy in Washington, D.C.
+She cares deeply about environmental, social and immigrant rights, believing that everyone, particularly Black and Brown folks, has the right to a happy and healthy home.
+Alliyah builds homes through words and stories as a writer for Platform Magazine.
+She is excited to engage with her interests of storytelling and policy within the Fish Conservation Program at Ocean Conservancy in Washington, D.C.

-To rest, recharge, and indulge, Alliyah loves to read three books at once, run around city parks and nature trails, and make/try plant-based foods.
-She is an avid listener of music and a proud sponsor of oatmilk.
-She is all about chasing sunsets, voicing eternal homage to her village, and spending time with her loved ones.
+To rest, recharge and indulge, Alliyah loves to read three books at once, run in city parks and nature trails, and make plant-based foods.
+She is all about listening to music, chasing sunsets, and voicing eternal homage to her village.